fbpx

 Unpacking Family Drama

-Growing up in a family with lots of drama, dysfunction, or unresolved issues can impact our mental health.
-If we don’t learn how to deal with our family issues, they can impact our self-esteem and our abiity to form other healthy relationships later on in life.
-So it’s important to learn healthy skills for communication.
-While every family situation is going to be different, there are some basic tools you can use to manage conflict in a healthy way, recognize dysfunctional family behavior, and take care of yourself.
+Growing up in a family with lots of drama, dysfunction, or unresolved issues can impact mental health, self-esteem, and your ability to form other healthy relationships.
+While every family situation is different, there are some basic tools you can use to manage conflict, recognize dysfunctional family behavior, and take care of yourself.

 Tips for Resolving Family Conflicts

 Family conflicts can be stressful and emotionally charged.
 In some families, issues can be worked through with open and honest communication.
-In a toxic family or dysfunctional family, working through conflicts in a healthy way may seem impossible.
-If you are struggling with an unhealthy family dynamic, there are some techniques you and your family members can try to break your current cycles of conflict and find healthier ways forward.
+In a toxic or dysfunctional family, working through conflicts may seem impossible.
+If you are struggling with an unhealthy family dynamic, there are some techniques you and your family members can try to break your current cycles of conflict and find a way forward.

 Reframe the Argument

 One helpful strategy is to reframe the challenge in a way that allows for multiple perspectives to be expressed and understood.
-While it is understandable that each person wants to have their viewpoint validated, this can lead to a focus on winning the argument rather than actually reaching a solution.
-Instead of viewing an argument as you vs. your family, try to view it as you and your family vs. the problem.
-The view that you’re all on the same side can help de-escalate tensions and make it easier to find fair compromises.
+Understandably, each person wants to have their viewpoint validated, but it can lead to a focus on winning the argument rather than reaching a solution.
+Instead of viewing an argument as you versus your family, try to view it as you and your family versus the problem.
+The view that you’re all on the same side can help de-escalate tension and make it easier to find fair compromises.

 For example, let’s say you and your mom fight over your curfew.
-If you frame a problem as “my mom is controlling me” or even just “I hate my mom,” you are viewing you and your mom on opposite sides and you’ll be less likely to hear her out during an argument.
-If you can reframe the problem so that it’s not you vs. your mom but you and your mom vs. staying out late, you may be able to find healthier solutions to conflict and better understand your mom’s perspective.
+If you frame a problem as “my mom is controlling me,” you might be less likely to hear her out during an argument.
+If you can reframe the problem as you and your mom versus staying out late, you may be able to better understand your mom’s perspective and work toward a solution.

 Be Honest

-You may feel like you shouldn’t fully express yourself during a conflict—maybe you’ve been taught not to show your feelings, maybe you want to spare the feelings of others, or maybe you think if you keep quiet the fight will end faster.
-But if you aren’t honest about what is happening for you (which can take some time and self awareness), this approach could lead to more conflicts down the line.
+You may feel like you shouldn’t fully express yourself during a conflict.
+Maybe you have been taught not to show your feelings, want to spare the feelings of others, or think if you keep quiet the fight will end faster.
+But if you aren’t honest about what is happening with you (which can take some time and self-awareness), you might experience more conflict down the line.
 When sharing your feelings, it is helpful to remain calm and respectful, and focus on the issue at hand.

 Stay on Track

-In families with lots of unresolved issues, sometimes one argument can bring up past feelings that have been kept bottled up.
-Similar to learning how to pick your battles, learning to keep on track can help you stay on the issue that is relevant to the situation without getting sidetracked by other unresolved issues.
+In families with lots of unresolved issues, sometimes one argument can bring up past feelings that have been bottled up.

 Take Breaks and Take Turns

-One way to handle heated topics is to plan for each person in the conversation to have a set amount of time to speak (say 3 minutes each) and to go back and forth for either that set amount of time or for as long as it is needed to get their feelings and perspectives out into the open.
-You can even set a timer to be sure everyone has structured time.
+One way to handle heated topics is to plan for each person to have a set amount of time to speak (say, three minutes each) and to go back and forth for that set amount of time.
+You can even set a timer to ensure the conversation remains structured and fair.

-If you feel that a discussion or argument has strayed from its original point, or if you and the others involved are too upset to listen calmly, it may be best to step away and revisit the topic at another time when tensions aren’t so high.
+If you feel that a discussion or argument has strayed from its original point, or if you and the others involved are too upset to listen calmly, it may be best to step away and revisit the topic at another time.

 Set and Maintain Boundaries

-An important part of resolving a conflict and preventing future conflicts is being as honest as you can and setting boundaries: limits you set to protect and respect your time, energy, emotions, and resources.
+An important part of resolving a conflict is setting boundaries: limits you set to protect and respect your time, energy, emotions, and resources.
 This can look like:

-• If a family member comments on your weight or looks: “I feel hurt and self-conscious when you make comments about my appearance.
+• If a family member comments on your weight or looks: “I don’t like it when you make comments about my appearance.
 If you say that again, I will need to step away and take time for myself.”

-Once a truth is spoken and a boundary is set, it’s important to follow through.
+Once a boundary is set, it’s important to follow through.
 This may require reminding others about your boundary when it is forgotten, questioned, or minimized.
 If you continue to feel like your needs and boundaries are overlooked, you may need to remove yourself from the situation and take time to consider how to best communicate and meet your needs.

 Involve a Trusted Third Party